 This homemade chocolate frosting comes together really easily in just a few steps.
 Even though it's a very simple recipe, there are a few details it's important to pay attention to for best results.

-- Chop the chocolate into small pieces and melt it in the microwave in 30-second increments until totally melted.
+Melt the chocolate in the microwave in 30-second bursts until totally melted.
 Set aside.

 Common Mistakes